Getting the forms

 Complaint for Separate Support - sample This form of complaint has provisions for establishing that you are living apart from your spouse for justifiable cause and for custody and support.

-Motion to Compel Financial Statement and Proposed Order - sample This is an example of a Motion you can file to ask the Court to make the other party file a financial statement if you are having difficulty getting him to do so.
+Motion to Compel Financial Statement and Proposed Order - sample This is an example of a Motion you can file to ask the Court to make the other party file a financial statement if you are having difficulty getting them to do so.
 You must also file a Proposed Order; an example is included.

 Medical and Educational Decisions